evaseatovic/promotions-website.github.io/README.md

 ### to do list
 - [x] <del> create a to do list </del>
 - [ ] add more items from the paper
+- [ ] get information about tahereh mafi
+- [ ] get info about the books and series
 ---